landerlabcode/BigSurR/README.md

 - **fano.alpha**: Double.
 Desired false discovery cutoff for labeling of variable features.
 (Default 0.05).
 - **min.fano**: Double.
 Minimum mcFano value considered for variable genes.
 - **cor.alpha**: Double.
 Desired false discovery cutoff for labeling of statistically significant correlations.
+- **depthlist**: Boolean, vector.
+If a vector is supplied, that vector of values will be used to scale counts to account for unequal sequencing depth across cells.
+If left as False, this scaling will be calculated during the BigSur run.
+- **return.ps**: Boolean.
+If true, the Benjamini-Hochberg corrected p-values associated with each equivalent PCC will be returned in a list with the equivalent PCC sparse matrix.
+The first object in this list will be the equivalent PCCs, the second will be the p-value matrix.
 - **log.file**: Boolean.
 If true, a log file will be created.
 - **log.file.dir**: String.
 Path of desired location for log file. *Note: Default string is set to work on Unix based file structures (i.e., manually set this on Windows).